LiquidArrogance/iwantmyatv/README.md

 # iwantmyatv
-Money for Nothing (and IV Checks for Free): I Want my ATV
+Money for Nothing and IV Checks for Free: I Want my ATV

 Starting this as nothing more than a wiki to document my Map-A-Droid ATV setup progression.